Target lead. Qualify lead. Move lead through the sales pipeline.

 “I’ve been in tech for over 30 years, have bought, sold and acquired companies, and have looked at how to implement best practices to grow a company faster than it’s growing – and the number one thing each time was building a strong sales organization.
-At the heart of this is the sales development representative role – often misunderstood and taken for granted.”
+At the heart of this is the sales development representative role coupled with the right hyper-intelligent technology that immediately turns insights into action – often the relationship between the two are misunderstood and taken for granted.” – Themos Pentakalos, CEO, Hyperio.

 In this post we demystify the role of an SDR, exploring:

 - What skills do SDRs need to excel?